molily/molily.de/_posts/2020-11-21-testing-angular.md

 In comparison, integration tests are simpler and unit tests even more so.
 Since they have less moving parts and fewer dependencies, they run faster and the results are reproducible.
 The setup is relatively simple.
 Integration and unit tests typically run on one machine with a build of the code under test.

+<aside class="margin-note">Cost vs. benefit</aside>

 The crucial question for dividing your testing efforts is: Which tests yield the most return on investment?
 How much work is it to maintain a test in relation to its benefit?

 In theory, the benefit of end-to-end tests is the highest, since they indicate whether the application works for the user.
-In practice, they are flaky, imprecise and hard to debug.
+In practice, they are unreliable, imprecise and hard to debug.
 The business value of integration and unit tests is estimated higher.

+<aside class="margin-note">Distribution</aside>

 For this reason, some experts argue you should write few end-to-end test, a fair amount of integration tests and many unit tests.
 If this distribution is visualized, it looks like a pyramid: